nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

   * Use of multiple location anchor hosts can enhance security and trust.
   * For mobile sensors, the location can be tracked outside of host using a GSMA standards based mobile service provider API.

-* Host geofencing manager periodically verifies location anchor hosts device composition (primarily location sensors).
+* Host geolocation sensor composition manager periodically verifies location anchor hosts device composition (primarily location sensors).
   * Use Spiffe/Spire agent host geolocation plugin (new)

 * Host proximity manager periodically verifies that location anchor hosts provide proof that application hosts are within the maximum DC round-trip delay from them.